-The fair value of our initial portfolio is \$96.3 million.
-Our portfolio initially includes approximately 83.6% senior secured debt, 8.2% unitranche secured debt and 8.2% junior secured debt.
+The fair value of our initial portfolio is \$73.2 million.
+Our portfolio initially includes approximately 74.74% senior secured debt, 14.31% unitranche secured debt and 10.95% junior secured debt.
 We do not believe that there are any material differences in the underwriting standards that were used to originate the acquired investments and the underwriting standards described in this prospectus that we expect to implement.

-As of December 31, 2010, the weighted average yield of the acquired portfolio was 8.22%, of which approximately 8.14% is current cash interest.
-In addition, the weighted average loan-to-value, or LTV, ratio of these assets as of December 31, 2010 was approximately 45%.
+As of March 31, 2011, the weighted average yield of the acquired portfolio was 8.42%, of which approximately 8.39% is current cash interest.
+In addition, the weighted average loan-to-value, or LTV, ratio of these assets as of March 31, 2011 was approximately 43%.
 We believe the LTV ratio of a loan asset is a useful indicator of the risk associated with that loan asset.
 The LTV ratio is the amount of our debt investment in a portfolio company plus any other debt investments in such company that rank senior to or parri passu with our debt investment in such company divided by the enterprise value of such company.
 We determine the enterprise value of a portfolio company using a variety of criteria, including our financial analysis, our knowledge of the portfolio company, recent comparable market transactions and other appropriate factors.
 Neither our initial portfolio nor the pool of assets from which our initial portfolio was chosen have material amounts of original issue discount or paid-in-kind interest associated with those securities.

 The initial portfolio does not differ materially from the portion of Monroe Capital's portfolio not selected in terms of both historical performance and expected performance.
+The weighted average yield of the total pool of available assets as of March 31, 2011 was 5.50% and, after removing the assets selected as our initial portfolio, would have been 4.81%.
+The 8.42% weighted average yield of our initial portfolio is higher than the weighted average yield of the available pool of assets because we selected assets that conform to our expected investment criteria, which are middle market and lower middle market securities, which typically have higher yields to compensate investors for the illiquid nature of the securities.
 The loans in our initial portfolio are classified primarily as "level 3 assets" under Accounting Standards Codification 820 issued by the Financial Accounting Standards Board, which means that their fair value cannot be determined with reference to an established market and there is a very limited ability for us to liquidate our investments in the initial portfolio.
 The purchase price paid by us for these assets was determined based on a review of loan prices provided by an independent market pricing source and an analysis of loan prices and yields for comparable assets.
 The purchase price for each loan was then confirmed by a third party valuation firm as well as by our disinterested directors.
 Our initial portfolio has been purchased from an affiliate of Monroe Capital in a transaction that would have required exemptive relief had it been consummated after we elect to be regulated as a business development company.